secretstartups/handbook/sales/training/field-functional-competencies/index.html.md

 ## Operational Excellence

-To drive efficiency, Field team members should adhere to the tools and processes established by the Field Operations team and their leadership.
+To drive efficiency, field team members should adhere to the tools and processes established by the field Operations team and their leadership.

 | EXAMPLE SKILLS / BEHAVIORS | DESCRIPTION |
 | ---- | ----- |